-This fall, Virginia Humanities is launching a new fellowship open to Black, Indigenous, and other scholars of Color (BIPOC) affiliated with Virginia’s Historically Black Colleges and Universities (HBCUs).
+This fall, Virginia Humanities is launching a new fellowship open to scholars affiliated with Virginia’s Historically Black Colleges and Universities (HBCUs).
 These fellowships, made possible through a grant from the Dominion Energy Charitable Foundation, will provide up to nine months of funding for scholars interested in the humanities and human-related social sciences.
 During their fellowship, fellows are freed from teaching and service activities common in modern-day academia and able to fully pursue projects that often go underfunded despite their immense historical and cultural significance.

 “It is exciting to be a part of something that will undoubtedly enrich the way we understand history and interpret modern inequities,” says Yahusef Medina, Virginia Humanities’ associate director of Community Initiatives who is coordinating the Virginia HBCU fellowships.

 To prioritize health and safety, fellows are not required to relocate to either the Virginia Humanities office in Charlottesville or to the Library of Virginia in Richmond as was the case with previous Virginia Humanities fellowships.
 The non-residential opportunity also strives to mitigate the inequities many BIPOC scholars face in their efforts to conduct research while balancing the demands of higher education, related service, and family obligations.

 Fellows will be offered ample opportunities to network and collaborate with other fellows through typical scholarly activities like sharing their research with others in their cohorts and participating in virtual “Meet the Fellows” public discussions where members of the community have an opportunity to hear about the research topics.
 Fellows’ work will also be featured on With Good Reason—Virginia Humanities’ public radio show and podcast—and fellows will have the option of publishing content in Virginia Humanities’ Encyclopedia Virginia.